Green NAU

 Benefits Accordion Closed

-Benefits: Increased student learning and training outcomes, cost savings due to reduced need for external consultants, fostering of a long-lasting culture of sustainability, increasing buy-in for our goals, reduced emissions, and energy consumption due to employees engaging in conservation behaviors as the perceived norm at NAU, and showcasing NAU as an innovative leader in climate action and education.
+Benefits: Increased student learning and training outcomes, cost savings due to reduced need for external consultants, fostering of a long-lasting culture of sustainability, increasing buy-in for our goals, reduced emissions, and energy consumption due to employees engaging in conservation behaviors as the perceived norm at NAU, and showcasing NAU as an innovative leader in carbon neutrality and education.

 Outcomes Accordion Closed